ebitengine/purego/README.md

 - **Dynamic Linking**: Load symbols at runtime and use it as a plugin system.
 - **Foreign Function Interface**: Call into other languages that are compiled into shared objects.
 - **Cgo Fallback**: Works even with CGO_ENABLED=1 so incremental porting is possible.
-This also means none supported Linux architectures (riscv64, mips, etc.) will still work except for float arguments and return values.
+This also means unsupported Linux architectures (riscv64, mips, etc.) will still work except for float arguments and return values.

 ## Supported Platforms